vlang/v/doc/docs.md

 The generated C code is usually fast enough, when you compile your code with `-prod`.
-There are some situations though, where you may want to give additional hints to the C compiler, so that it can further optimize some blocks of code.
+There are some situations though, where you may want to give additional hints to the compiler, so that it can further optimize some blocks of code.

 NB: These are *rarely* needed, and should not be used, unless you